solderneer/solderneer/site/src/content/notes/escaped-realities.md

 ---
-title: "Escaped Realities"
+title: Escaped Realities
-emoji: "🚪"
+emoji: 🚪
 pubDate: 11-Nov-2022
 updatedDate: 12-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 The mystery of reality was cleverly illustrated by Roger Penrose as a triad.